 Procedures and guidelines will be developed which give support to this Policy.
-These will include but will not necessarily be limited to the following issues:
+These will include, but will not necessarily be limited to, the following issues:

-- > Overall management and control of personal protective equipment. - ➢ Head protection. - Eye and face protection, including reference to special requirements of those who wear prescription glasses. - > Fall protection. - Respiratory protection. - Foot and lower leg protection. - Hearing protection. - Personal protective clothing. - > Other specific items of personal protective equipment. - It is the responsibility of all employees and visitors to Murrumbidgee Council to use in designated areas, or tasks, as defined in this Policy. - All persons are to ensure that they have appropriate protective equipment and wear it in accordance with this Policy. - Care of the protective safety equipment issued to employees, contractors or visitors is the responsibility of those persons to whom it is issued. - Any person who wishes to avail themselves of protective equipment not under normal store issue should enquire through their immediate Supervisor and/or Manager if this will be approved.
-Any contractor or visitor to Murrumbidgee Council must also comply with these protective equipment rules, and address any concerns with their supervisor. - Contractors will be responsible for the provision of personal protective equipment for their employees and will meet or exceed Murrumbidgee Council rules and standards as they apply to personal protective equipment.
+- Overall management and control of Personal Protective Equipment. - Head protection.

-Correct disposal of PPE as per site requirements is the responsibility of the individual.
+- Eye and face protection, including reference to special requirements of those who wear prescription glasses. - Fall protection. - Respiratory protection. - Foot and lower leg protection. - Hearing protection. - Personal protective clothing. - Other specific items of Personal Protective Equipment. - It is the responsibility of all employees, contractors and visitors to Murrumbidgee Council to use Personal Protective Equipment in designated areas, or tasks, as defined in this Policy. - All persons are to ensure that they have appropriate protective equipment and wear it in accordance with this Policy. - Care of the protective safety equipment issued to employees, contractors or visitors is the responsibility of those persons to whom it is issued. - Any person who wishes to avail themselves of protective equipment not under normal store issue should enquire through their immediate Supervisor and/or Manager if this will be approved.
+Any contractor or visitor to Murrumbidgee Council must also comply with these protective equipment rules, and address any concerns with their supervisor. - Contractors will be responsible for the provision of Personal Protective Equipment for their employees and will meet or exceed Murrumbidgee Council rules and standards as they apply to Personal Protective Equipment. - Correct disposal of Personal Protective Equipment as per site requirements is the responsibility of the individual.

-Continual failure to wear appropriate safety and protective equipment may lead to an Employee's ongoing employment being jeopardised.
+Continual failure to wear appropriate safety and protective equipment may lead to an employee's ongoing employment being jeopardised.